Avereniect/AVEL/docs/Vectors.md

     other to minimize the work done
   * elements `x` should not be substantially larger magnitudes than corresponding elements in `y` to maximize performance
-  * consider use of denominator classes for improved performance
+  * consider use of `avel::Denominator` classes for improved performance

 * `vector popcount(vector v)`
   * for each lane, computes the number of set bits in `v`